bricelam/bricelam.github.io/_posts/2019-08-22-microsoft-data-sqlite-3-0.md

 feature of SQLite can reduce the amount of memory used by your application.
 It's particularly useful when parsing or transforming large amounts of data.

-Use the new `SqliteBlob` type to stream values into the database.
-This type inherits from Stream, and works with all the existing Stream goodness in .NET.
+Use the new `SqliteBlob` type to stream values into a database.
+This type inherits from Stream and works with all the existing Stream goodness in .NET.
 Here is an example.

 ``` csharp